-All tiers The requirements for income in this module apply fully to all charities. -- --
+All tiers The requirements for income in this module apply fully to all charities.

-- 5.2.
-Income is an increase in economic benefits of a charity as a result of the activities that it undertakes.
-Income arises from inflows of, or enhancements to, the charity's assets or a decrease in its liabilities. - 5.3.
+5.1.5.2.
+Income is an the inflow of increase in economic benefits to of a charity from as a result of the activities that it undertakes.
+Income is an inflow of resources that results inarises from inflows of, anor enhancements to, the charity's assets or a decrease in its liabilities.

+5.2.5.3.
 Charities should refer to sections 23, 24 and 34 of FRS 102 for more information.
-This module sets out: - understanding the nature of income; - general principles for income recognition; - general principles for recognising income from donations and grants; - identification of terms and conditions; - performance-related conditions; - other terms and conditions that limit the recognition of income; - deferring income where conditions that limit recognition are not met; - terms and conditions that do not prevent recognition; - recognising income from legacies; - income from donated goods, facilities and services; - income from contracts for the supply of goods and services; - income from membership subscriptions; - income from interest, royalties or dividends; - settlement of insurance claims; and - disclosures and notes to the accounts.
+This module applies to all charities and sets out:

+- · understanding the nature of income; - general rules principles for income recognition; - general principles for recognising income from donations and grants; - · identification of terms and conditions; - performance-related conditions; - other terms and conditions that limit the recognition of income; - deferring income where conditions that limit recognition are not met; - terms and conditions that do not prevent recognition; - recognising income from legacies; - income from donated goods, facilities and services; - income from contracts for the supply of goods and services; - income from membership subscriptions; - · income from interest, royalties or dividends; - settlement of insurance claims; and - disclosures and notes to the accounts.